chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 | dog  | god     |
 | pool | loop    |

 However, this particular example is (intentionally) misleading.
 In this example, the Inverse of a word in English is also a word in English.
-In general, this property is not exhibited by the majority of words in any Language.
-In other words, every Word in an Language has an Inverse, but not every Inverse Word belongs to a Language.
+In general, this property is not exhibited by the majority of Words in any Language.
+In other words, every Word in an Language has an Inverse but not every Inverse Word belongs to a Language.
 This phenomenon is exemplified in the following table,

 | Word | Inverse |
 | ---- | ------- |